Jays-T/Jays-T/README.md

 ## 💬 Hi there, my name is John Traas but most people call me Jays
+I'm a Software Engineer at Lime Technologies.

-💬 I have a great affinity for all things UI/UX and design related.
+💬 I have a great affinity for all things UX/UI and design related.
 The logic of back-end fascinates me.
 I love exploring new technologies and learning.
-I am open to anything and am currently job searching.
+I am open to all possibilities.

 I've been lucky enough to have traveled a large portion of the world while pursuing my passion for Music and Design in Tech.